dmki-tuwien/lpg-normalization/README.md

 Following the cloning of the repository run the command `docker compose build` to prepare the containers for the evaluation.

-The command `docker compose up --abort-on-container-exit` runs the evaluation and automatically shuts down the database containers after the evaluation finished.
+The command `docker compose up --abort-on-container-exit` automatically sets up the databases, runs the evaluation, and shuts down the database containers after the evaluation finished.

 If you want to run the evaluation and view the HTML documentation, run `docker compose --profile docs up`

-After running the Docker containers, the output of the evaluation, which is identical to the figures and tables used in the paper, can be found in teh directory `out/`
+After running the Docker containers, the output of the evaluation, which is the basis for the figures and tables used in the paper, can be found in the directory `out/`.
+Additionally,
+a Juypter Notebook `evaluation_tables_and_figures.ipynb` is provided for the further analysis of the evaluation results.

 ## Development
 For the generation of the parser of the dependencies, [ANTLR](https://www.antlr.org/)